InteractiveAdvertisingBureau/USPrivacy/CCPA/OpenRTB Extension for USPrivacy.md

 ### License

-U.S. Privacy String and API technical specifications governed by the IAB Tech Lab is licensed under a Creative Commons Attribution 3.0 License.
+US Privacy String and API technical specifications governed by the IAB Tech Lab is licensed under a Creative Commons Attribution 3.0 License.
 To view a copy of this license, visit [creativecommons.org/licenses/by/3.0/](https://creativecommons.org/licenses/by/3.0/) or write to Creative Commons, 171 Second Street, Suite 300, San Francisco, CA 94105, USA.